bradsheppard/PolitiTrend/README.md

-# Voyce
+# PolitiTrend

 Political trend/sentiment monitoring in realtime.

-Voyce analyzes political trends using social media content (primarily tweets) and is able to determine sentiment of politicians, political parties, etc.
+PolitiTrend analyzes political trends using social media content (primarily tweets) and is able to determine sentiment of politicians, political parties, etc.

 ## Architecture